tchoo-oracle/jms-livelabs-staging-developer/java-management/install-management-agent-oca/install-management-agent-oca.md

 ## Introduction

-This lab walks you through the steps to set up a management agent on your OCI compute instance host using the Oracle Cloud Agent to allow Java usage tracking by the Java Management Service (JMS).
+This lab walks you through the steps to set up a management agent on your OCI Managed Instance using the Oracle Cloud Agent to allow Java usage tracking by the Java Management Service (JMS).

 Estimated Time: 15 minutes